It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 If you are considering going to watch a game, make sure to book your tickets early as stadiums sell out quickly on game day.

 When I think of Canada, I certainly don’t think of beaches, gold sand, and waves but I am wrong.
-British Colombia’s coast has a vast array of beaches and surf breaks to the more chilled out places, idyllic for laying out a towel and soaking in the warmth of the Canadian summer sun.
+British Columbia’s coast has a vast array of beaches and surf breaks to the more chilled out places, idyllic for laying out a towel and soaking in the warmth of the Canadian summer sun.

 English Bay beach is one of those places perfect for relaxing and for avoiding the downtown rush of Vancouver.